ibm-cloud-docs/vpc/block_storage_vpc_view.md

 ```
 {: screen}

 In the example, the volume is attached to a virtual server instance, so the names and IDs of the volume attachment and instance are also displayed in the command output.
-The Active property is `true` because the virtual server instance to which the volume is attached is running.
-The `busy` property with the value `false` indicates that this volume is not performing an operation that must be serialized.
+The `Active` property is `true` because the virtual server instance to which the volume is attached is running.
+The `Busy` property with the value `false` indicates that this volume is not performing an operation that must be serialized.

 For more information about available command options, see [`ibmcloud is volume`](/docs/cli?topic=cli-vpc-reference#volume-view).